sooriyaarachchi/pybites.github.io-src/content/codechallenge10.md

 Title: Code Challenge 10 - Build a Hangman Game
 Date: 2017-03-13 00:32
 Category: Challenges
-Tags: codechallenges, learning, games
+Tags: codechallenges, learning, games, movies, github
 Slug: codechallenge10
 Authors: PyBites
-Summary: A new week, more coding!
-This week we have a free form exercise.
-This week you will implement your own Context Manager (= support with on your object).
+Summary: A new week, a new 'bite' of Python coding!
+This week we will build a Hangman game.
+Good luck and have fun.
 cover: images/featured/pb-challenge.png

 > This week, each one of you has a homework assignment ... - Tyler Durden (Fight club)